circleci/circleci-docs/_docs/github-security-ssh-keys.md

 Here are the steps to set a machine user's SSH key as a checkout key for your project.

-- First, you need to login to Github as the machine user.
+- First, you need to login to GitHub as the machine user.

 - Go to https://circleci.com and log in.
-Github will ask you to authorize CircleCI to access the machine user's account, so click on the **Authorize application** button.
+GitHub will ask you to authorize CircleCI to access the machine user's account, so click on the **Authorize application** button.

 - Go to https://circleci.com/add-projects and follow the projects you want the machine user to have access to.